Lawyers: Buying Cyber Liability Insurance is Not Optional

 You Have an Ethical Responsibility

-- Stopping the breach- if a breach is suspected or detected, the lawyer must take reasonable steps to stop the attack and prevent any further exposure of data
+If a breach is suspected or detected, attorneys must take reasonable steps to stop the attack and prevent further exposure of client data.
+This often requires quick action, coordination with IT and legal professionals, and access to resources that can contain and investigate the incident.

 Having a cyber liability insurance policy is becoming less of an option and more of a requirement.
 At The Bunker, we are ready and equipped to help your business stay protected and also your clients.
 Start by receiving a Dynamic Loss Prevention report that scans your law firm’s digital presence by searching for vulnerabilities.
 The DLP report breaks down the information into a single Smart Score (a weighted measure of overall security), Risk Exposures (ratings for eight risk groups that comprise the Smart Score), a Peer Benchmark, and recommendations to fix vulnerabilities, prioritized by potential impact on overall security.
 Give us a call at 954-239-7346 or send us an email to get started today!